tedwin007/logger/README.md

 - BE Reporter (Reciver, NodeJS)
 - E2E (Cypress)

-there is ngx-logger [https://www.npmjs.com/package/ngx-logger] that is commonly used, and frequently get updated.
+there is ngx-logger [https://www.npmjs.com/package/ngx-logger] that is commonly used, and frequently get's updated.

-Unfourtrnlly it lacks some features I need
+Unfourtrnlly at the moment, it lacks features as:

-Such as:
  * Bulk Support - grouping multiple logs together (network-friendly)
  * Caching - in cases like network disconnections we may lose the very data we need the most to identify the issue.
  * MultiFramework - Design for Angular, work only on Angular